-An internship experience with the requirement that the student write a report summarizing what the internship job added to his to her knowledge of psychology.
+An internship experience with the requirement that the student write a report summarizing what the internship job added to his to her knowledge of Psychology.
 Students are limited to a maximum of 6 internship credit hours.
-This is a Pass/Fail course.
-Junior standing and permission of instructor required for enrollment.
-Prerequisite: a minimum grade point average of 2.0.
+This is a pass/fail course.
+Junior standing and permission of instructor.
+Prerequisite: a minimum GPA of 2.0.